YanaDev49/travelsense-ai/README.md

 To solve this problem, I had to add a **HTTP header** within my **Python code** to ensure that the **POST requests** were in **JSON form** before processing it for the **itinerary**.
 (The HTTP header is what makes sure the data is in JSON form so that the backend can process the request.)

 #
-# Improvements I could have made with Travel Sense Ai ✅📈
+# Improvements I could have made with Travel Sense  ✅📈

 ### Implementing realtime machine learning model: